Army-99/last-minute-job/README.md

   (All)
-  Show worker already hired in jobs and hourly pay Create a nice loader
-  Improve UX and UI
+  Show worker already hired in jobs and hourly pay Improve UX and UI

  SMARTCONTRACT:
-  Change visibility of the functions and variables remove the unnecessary functions divide in 3 smart contracts at another time
+  Change visibility of the functions and variables remove the unnecessary functions divide in 3 smart contracts - JobsContract - RequestsContract - HUBContract (will do in a second version)